Privacy lives here

 Afterpay, if you buy or sell with them.
 If you use the “Afterpay Service” to conduct a transaction (either as a buyer or a seller), we may disclose your personal information to Afterpay NZ Limited (“Afterpay”) or a related company of Afterpay where necessary to: (i) facilitate payments under the Afterpay Service; (ii) help with resolution of a dispute (including where our Buyer Protection Policy applies); (iii) help process a refund, chargeback and/or reversal; (iv) report suspicious or potentially fraudulent activity on the website in connection with the Afterpay Service; (v) allow suspension of the Afterpay Service where a seller’s sales through the Afterpay Service disproportionately lead to a buyer’s default on payment obligations to Afterpay; or (vi) ensure Afterpay can enforce any contractual rights given for Afterpay’s benefit under our Afterpay terms for Trade Me sellers.

 - Job advertisers and recruiters, via Trade Me Jobs.
 If you apply for a job on Trade Me Jobs, we may send the advertiser your job application (including CV and other documents such as cover letters) and other personal information.
+The advertiser may also be able to access your job application, and other personal information submitted for the job, via our applicant tracking system.

 Insurers and advisers (with your permission) if you use Trade Me Insurance or LifeDirect.
 If you use LifeDirect or Trade Me Insurance, we may give your insurance application form and other personal information to your chosen insurer or our underwriter (Tower) so that they can facilitate your insurance.